Invega Sustenna (Paliperidone Palmitate)

 Storage

-Invega Sustenna will typically be stored by your doctor or pharmacist.
-If you need to store it at home, keep it in a cool, dry place protected from light where the temperature stays below 25°C. Do not use it beyond the expiry date printed on the pack.
+Invega Sustenna should be stored by your healthcare provider.
+If you must store it at home, keep it in a cool, dry place away from light, below 25°C, and do not use it past the expiration date.

 Overdose Information